lcsouzamenezes/OpenCatapult/docs/home/start.md

 }
 ```

-Note: You don't need to create the database in advance because EF will automatically create it if it doesn't exist.
+> Note: You don't need to create the concrete database in advance because EF will automatically create it if it doesn't exist.
+Please make sure though that the user which is defined in connection string has "database create" permission.

 Run the migration script to initialize the database:
 ```sh